Views: 12 Author: Monica Publish Time: 2025-09-15 Origin: Site

 Q: Are long radius elbows piggable?

-A: Yes, long radius elbows are generally piggable for pipeline inspection/maintenance, as their gradual curve allows pigs to pass without jamming.
+A: Yes, Long radius elbows are piggable because their gradual curve prevents pigs from jamming.

 Q: Are there different radii of long radius elbows?